 In 2016 Manca Izmajlova released an album, dedicated to the 25th anniversary of Slovenia – "Songs of My Home" (orig.
 Pesmi mojih krajev).
 A collection of most significant songs from her homeland, newly orchestrated and recorded with symphonic orchestra and two choirs - featuring more than 140 musicians and singers.
 The album was premiered at the 42nd Ljubljana Festival.

-She has just released her most challenging project so far - a selection of beloved Russian songs from the 20th century in new orchestrations, with Russian State Symphony Cinema Orchestra and Maestro Segei Skripka.
+In 208 she released her most challenging project so far - a selection of beloved Russian songs from the 20th century in new orchestrations, with Russian State Symphony Cinema Orchestra and Maestro Segei Skripka.
 Manca Izmajlova is very honoured that "The Russian Collection" album was supported by the largest Russian non-govermental cultural institution "Russkiy mir".

 Manca Izmajlova is a brand ambassador of the Viennese jewelry house FREYWILLE.